 Disclosures are Only One Consideration for Robo-Advisers

 Though disclosures are very important and must be scrutinized, there are many other compliance issues that robo-advisers may run across.
 See the full IM Guidance Update on the subject and learn more about compliance issues that robo-advisers need to consider.
 Core Compliance can assist firms with drafting disclosures and implementing appropriate compliance protocols surrounding robo-adviser platforms.
-For more information, please contact email@example.com or (619) 278-0020.
+For more information, please contact us here or at (619) 278-0020 to schedule a consultation.